znah/deepdream_c/README.md

 * Caffe authors for creating a framework that I was using in my early experiments

-* Sergio Guadarrama for releasing the Caffe version of the Inception model
+* Sergio Guadarrama for releasing the Caffe version of the Inception-V1 model

 * Google for supporting my work on reverse-engineering Deep Neural Networks